logicalcoder/rabo-statement-report/README.md

 Run 'npm install' in client directory 'rabo-statement-report/client'.<br>

 ### Test NodeJS server
-Navigate to the root directory and execute the following command in a terminal, GIT Bash: 'npm run test-server'.<br>
+Navigate to the root directory and execute the following command in a terminal, GIT Bash: `npm run test-server`.<br>

 ### Run server and client applications
 To run both applications the following is required.<br>
-Navigate to the root directory and execute the following command in a terminal, GIT Bash: 'npm run processor'.<br>
+Navigate to the root directory and execute the following command in a terminal, GIT Bash: `npm run processor`.<br>